 How can I keep track of my mortgage application?

 Your home mortgage consultant can answer any questions regarding your application status.
 Also, if you're notified that your loan is eligible, you can use yourLoanTracker to:

 - Provide financial documents

 - Check the progress of your application

 What can I do to help my mortgage close on time?

-Here are a few important steps you can take to help your mortgage loan close more quickly:
+Here are a few important steps you can take to help your mortgage loan close on time:

 - Provide accurate information during your loan application interview.
-Discrepancies in your credit history, employment history, or current bank account balances could delay your application.
+Discrepancies in your credit history, employment history, or current bank account balances could delay your loan process.

-- We may request additional documents as we process your application.
-Help keep your application moving by submitting them promptly.
-If additional documents are requested, you can learn more about them in our online document library.
+- Help keep your application moving by submitting requested documents promptly.
+Learn more about documents we may request in our document library.

-- Do not make big purchases, take on additional debt or make large deposits or transfers unrelated to your loan until after your closing.
+- Do not make big purchases, take on additional debt, transfer large amounts or make large deposits unrelated to your loan, until after your closing.